-David and Ben, who became fathers with the help of Northwest Surrogacy Center, live in Melbourne with their daughter, Maia.
+David and Ben, who became fathers through a surrogacy in America, live in Melbourne with their daughter, Maia.

 In 2003, while both studying at Reading University in the UK, Ben Suter and David Cocks met after locking eyes on the dance floor and then being introduced by a mutual friend.
 Ben, a meteorologist and Operations Manager, and David, an Assistant Principal, have been together ever since.
 They moved to Australia together in 2010, seeking a different life, and an overall better work-life balance.
 The chose Cairns in Queensland as their new home, between the Great Barrier Reef and the tropical rainforest, "taking life a bit easier," said David.
 The couple were also married in June 2016, back home in England.

 While David always wanted kids, Ben took a little convincing.
 So they started their parenting journey with a dog, Titan, who quickly became like their first born.
 From there, Ben came around rather quickly.

 But becoming a gay dad in Australia is complicated by legalities.
 In Queensland, where the couple lived, adoption was not an option for them, and neither was surrogacy.
 However, surrogacy in the US did give the couple the best legal protections and meant the timeframe was far more reasonable.
 They'd heard about the possibility of surrogacy in the states from a British couple who had children via surrogacy in California.

 And it wasn't just the legal issues that were difficult to overcome for David and Ben; like most couples, the other major hurdle was financial.
 The dads-to-be had to sell their house in the UK to go towards financing their journey to fatherhood.